 - using Re-platform.
 In this case there are three steps to migration: scan, generate and publish.
 Each step is done seperately by the user.
-When using scan to migrate, you can modify the appliance prior to the final migration. - using Lift & Shift.
-This automated process is only possible for Linux and certain target platforms.
+When using Re-platform to migrate, you can modify the appliance prior to the final migration. - using Lift & Shift.
+This is an automated process.